emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 time will be shorter.

-The peer or the server MAY return a new set of Request-Action TLVs after one or more of the requested items has been processed and the other side has signaled it wants to end the EAP conversation.
+The peer or the server MAY return a new set of Request-Action TLVs after one or more of the requested items have been processed and the other side has signaled it wants to end the EAP conversation.

 The Request-Action TLV is defined as follows: